EnterpriseDB/edb-ansible/README.md

       ansible-galaxy collection install edb-devops.postgres --force

+**This step does automatically make the 'postgres' collection available to your playbooks.**

 **A message indicating where the collection is installed will be displayed by ansible-galaxy.
 The collection code should be automatically made readily available for you.**

+**By default the location of your installed collection is: ~/.ansible/collections/ansible_collections**